EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 ### Catalyst

-So what did attract people to Dancer?
-When Dancer came out, Perl had a great MVC framework which is still around, [Catalyst](http://catalyst.perl.org/) (please note that the main Mojolicious developer came from the Catalyst team).
+So what was attracting people to Dancer?
+When Dancer came out, Perl had a great MVC framework, which is still around, [Catalyst](http://catalyst.perl.org/) (please note that the main Mojolicious developer was in the Catalyst team).

 Now, the problem is that to get started with Catalyst, even if it has plenty of documentation, you need to be already acquainted with a lot